oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

     ```
   ![WineCellar Demo app](images/4-4-winestore.png " ")

-    >**Note:** It may take a few minutes to complete the deployment and start loading the page content in the screen the first time.
+    >**Note:** It may take a few minutes to complete the deployment and start loading the page content on the screen for the first time.

 You may now **proceed to the next lab**.